 It was super fun to see the different stages of pineapple growth

 This picture just spoke to us – take me, shoot me, capture me, remember me.

 A photo at the start and end of our hike.
 Not much worse off.

 Proof of our crazy death march:

 In our next blog we visit a sea turtle sanctuary, Te Mana O’ Te Moana.
 Did you forget to read our last blog where we visited a black sand beach at Point Venus?

-Events from this blog post occurred during the second week of November, 2020.
-Our blog posts run 8 weeks behind our adventures.
+Events from this blog post occurred during the first week of August, 2021.
+Our blog posts run 10-12 weeks behind our adventures.